 The preparation of financial statements in conformity with HKFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the accounting policies of the Group.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in note 4.

-The accounting policies and methods of computation used in the preparation of the consolidated financial statements are consistent with those used in the consolidated financial statements for the year ended 31 December 2009, unless otherwise stated.
+The accounting policies and methods of computation used in the preparation of the financial statements are consistent with those used in the financial statements for the year ended 31 December 2010, except for those stated otherwise.